noor-albader/training-material/topics/genome-annotation/tutorials/genome-annotation/tutorial.md

 **FASTA**

 > DNA and protein sequences are written in FASTA format where you have in the first line a ">" followed by the description.
 In the second line the sequence starts.
+FASTA files do not contain gene annotations just the sequences with their description.

 ![FASTA file](../../images/fasta_format.png)